jongpie/NebulaLogger/nebula-logger-plugins/Slack/README.md

 Within Slack, you'll need to setup incoming webhooks to allow the Logger Slack plugin to create messages.
 The high-level steps are:

-1. Create a new app in your Slack workspace and enable incoming webhooks for your app.
+1. Create a new app in your Slack workspace and enable incoming webhooks for your app
 2. Create a new incoming webhook for your app, and copy the webhook URL.
 This will be used in Salesforce (see below steps)

 Check out [Slack's webhooks documentation](https://api.slack.com/messaging/webhooks) for more details on how to setup incoming webhooks.

 ### Salesforce setup

-1. Ensure that you have the unlocked package version of Nebula Logger installed in your org.
+1. Ensure that you have the unlocked package version of Nebula Logger installed in your org
-2. Install the unlocked package for the Slack plugin.
+2. Install the unlocked package for the Slack plugin
 3. Go to Setup --> Custom Metadata Types --> Logger Plugin --> Slack.
 There are 2 parameters to configure (shown in screenshot below)
     - Parameter 'Slack Endpoint' - Paste the Slack webhook URL into the `Value__c` field and save the Plugin Parameter record.
     - Parameter 'Slack Notification Logging Level' - Set the desired logging level value that should trigger a Slack notification to be sent the Logger Plugin Parameter 'Slack Notification Logging Level`.
 It controls which logging level (ERROR, WARN, INFO, DEBUG, FINE, FINER, or FINEST) will trigger the Slack notifications to be sent.

-At this point, the Slack integration should now be setup & working - any new logs that meet the specified notification logging level (step 6 above) will send a Slack notification.
+The Slack integration should now be setup & working - any new logs that meet the specified notification logging level (step 6 above) will send a Slack notification.

 ![Slack plugin: configuration](./../../content/slack-plugin-configuration.png)